MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 3. Activate the map including the track
     - Add the parameter to the Shortcode : [gpxview gpxfile="*Trackname.gpx*"].
 Default: "test.gpx".
-    - Without the parameter for the folder the standard-folder ./wp-content/uploads/gpx/ is used.
+    - Without the parameter for the folder the standard-folder ./wp-content/uploads/gpx/ is used if not set at the Admin panel.
     - It is possible to show more than one GPX-Track.
 Provide these by a comma separated list, e.g: gpxfile="Malle.gpx, Malle2.gpx, Malle3.gpx"
     - It is necessary to provide the track-file with the *.gpx extension always.